-The use of electronic devices, such as but not limited to: electronic games; iPods; and cell phones are prohibited during the instructional day.
+The use of electronic devices, such as but not limited to: electronic games, iPods and cell phones are prohibited during the instructional day.

-At East Windsor Middle School, students may bring such devices but they are to be left in the off position and in their lockers during the school day.
+At Broad Brook Elementary School, students may bring such devices but they are to be left in the off position and in their lockers.
+The first opportunity to use a device is right after school.